KLAPACH & KLAPACH, P.C.

 ESTATE PLAN: A definite plan for the administration and disposition of one’s property during one’s lifetime and at one’s death; usually set forth in a Will and one or more trust agreements.
 It is also designed to minimize costs and taxes to one’s estate.

-ESTATE TAX: California does not have an estate tax.
-The federal estate tax is imposed on the “taxable estate” of every decedent who is a citizen or resident of the United States.
-For individuals dying in 2014, the federal estate tax applies to taxable estates of $5.34 million or more, after adjusting for taxable gifts made during lifetime.
+ESTATE TAX: The federal estate tax is imposed on the “taxable estate” of every decedent who is a citizen or resident of the United States.
+For individuals dying in 2019, the federal estate tax applies to taxable estates of $11.4 million or more, after adjusting for taxable gifts made during lifetime.
 This amount will be adjusted for inflation each year.
+California does not have an estate tax.
+Senate Bill 378, introduced on March 26, 2019, creates a California estate tax, but with a lower exemption rate of $3.5 million (not adjusted for inflation).
+If passed by the Legislature, SB 378 will appear on the November 2020 ballot and will apply to all transfers made by California residents after December 31, 2020.

 EXECUTOR: An individual or a trust institution nominated in a Will and appointed by a court to settle the estate of the testator.
 If a woman, she is an executrix.
 Also referred to in some states as a “Personal Representative.”